Falarconp/falarconp.github.io/_pages/CV.md

 #### Other submitted papers (* denotes 2nd):

-47. Yoshihide, \textbf{Alarcón} et al, submitted to ApJL.
+47. Yoshihide, **Alarcón** et al, submitted to ApJL.
 “Silicon Sulfide Isotopologues Reveal Silicate Sublimation in the Outer Disk of PDS 66”

-48. \textbf{Alarcón}, Facchini, Trapman et al, submitted to ApJL. “exoALMA XXIII: Formaldehyde emission in protoplanetary disks of exoALMA compared with their properties and dynamical state.”
+48. **Alarcón, F.**, Facchini, S., Trapman et al, submitted to ApJL. “exoALMA XXIII: Formaldehyde emission in protoplanetary disks of exoALMA compared with their properties and dynamical state.”

-49. Khan, Daza Rodriguez, Peeters et al. submitted to A\&A "PDRs4All: XIX.
+50. Khan, Daza Rodriguez, Peeters et al. submitted to A\&A "PDRs4All: XIX.
 The 6 to 9$\mu$m region as a probe of PAH charge and size in the Orion Bar.”

-50. Armitage, Williams, Zhang et al. submitted to ApJ, in review (2025) "Tracing Pebble Drift History in Two Protoplanetary Disks with CO Enhancement"
+51. Armitage, Williams, Zhang et al. submitted to ApJ, in review (2025) "Tracing Pebble Drift History in Two Protoplanetary Disks with CO Enhancement"

 ### Talks: